 The climate change study’s authors used “14 years of geotagged social media data to explore how the climatological mean of maximum temperature affects the demand for recreational ecosystem services by season across public lands in the continental United States.”

-In an interview with Wilkins, the study’s lead author, KUNR Morning Edition host Noah Glick asks her to share her key takeaways from the team’s research.
+In an interview with Wilkins, the study’s lead author, KUNR Morning Edition host Noah Glick asked her to share her key takeaways from the team’s research.